Here is a sample lecture from our Foundation Skills Level 1 class. This is Part 1 of 3 lectures.

 nose target 12 week old pup Hovawart

-Note I use the same hand throughout the beginning process until he understands what I want.
+Note I use the same target hand throughout the beginning process to help him understand what I want.

 Nose Target Wiggly Fingers

 1. For your own disabilities, what behaviors do you need a nose target to start teaching?

 You will first have to identify which tasks you need your dog to do for you.
 Next, think about which one might be started with a nose target.
 Hint: The list of behaviours that a nose target can start is in the introduction of this lesson.